ODonoghueLab/group18-vue/readme.md

 To get started, the first file you will work on will be `client/src/components/Home.vue`.
 The components in that file are from [Vue Material](https://vue-material-old.netlify.com/).
 This is a Google Material Design library written for Vue.
 From experience, using a slick and comprehensive theme such as Google Material Design will save a lot of time later on.
 Google Material Design has many well-designed components readily, which are  web-responsive and works well with desktop and mobile.

-To help things along, I've included two wrappers, `chartContainer` and `CanvasWrapper`.
+To help things along, I've included two wrappers, `chartContainer` and `CanvasWidget`.
 These are convenient classes that simplify the API to `chart.js` for interactive charts, and to the HTML `canvas` element for raster graphics.

 ## Talking to the Server